Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > At the far southern end of the hall, a large wooden throne stands atop a marble dais.
 The high-backed throne faces south, away from most of the room.
 ^1e3

 A secret door in the south wall leads to area K13.
-It is hidden by dust and cobwebs, and requires a successful DC 16 Wisdom (Perception) check to find.
+It is hidden by dust and cobwebs, and requires a successful DC 16 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check to find.

 Both staircases in the north wall lead down to area K19.
 The eastern double doors can be pulled open to reveal area K26 beyond.
 The single door in the east wall opens into area K30.